March 2025·8 min read·

 bash -c '. ~/.bash_profile; cd /project; flutter build apk --release'

-OTA updates — this pipeline in production.
+OTA updates are this pipeline in production.

 The most concrete use of this setup is my Capacitor OTA updater.
 Both shell scripts — deploy-ota.sh and build-apk.sh — run directly in this terminal and upload to my Hono API on Cloudflare Workers.
 No CI, no external build service.